 Press Restart to reboot your device

-Your computer should now boot into Windows normally.
+Your computer should now exit Safe Mode and boot into Windows normally.

-4. Turn off Safe Mode using Command Prompt
+4. How to disable Safe Mode using Command Prompt

-If you are into Safe Mode with Command Prompt or you just prefer doing it the old-fashioned way, you can exit Safe Mode using Command Prompt.
-Start by opening the Run command window (Windows + R).
-Then, type “cmd” and press Enter.
-This step is not needed if you’re in Safe Mode with Command Prompt.
+If you are in Safe Mode with Command Prompt or you just prefer doing things the old-fashioned way, you can also disable Safe Mode using Command Prompt.

 Run Command Prompt in Safe Mode

-Now, we first need to disable Safe Mode on the next boot.
-Type in the following command (or copy and paste it), followed by Enter: “bcdedit /deletevalue {current} safeboot”.
+Now, you first need to disable Safe Mode on the next boot.
+Type in the following command (or copy and paste it), followed by Enter:

 Execute this command to disable Safe Mode in Windows

-Next, we need to execute the actual reboot command, so that Windows restarts in normal mode.
-In the same Command Prompt window, type shutdown /r and press Enter.
+Next, execute the actual reboot command so that Windows turns off Safe Mode and restarts in normal mode.
+In the same Command Prompt window, type:

 Reboot your system using the Command Prompt

-After a few seconds, the system reboots and starts Windows normally.
+After a few seconds, the system reboots and starts Windows normally, exiting Safe Mode.

 Do you know your way around Safe Mode for Windows?

 Hopefully, one of the methods described in this article worked for your particular configuration.
-Before you leave, we’d love to know what you think about Safe Mode.
+Before you leave, I’d love to know what you think about Safe Mode.
 Do you consider it useful?
-Is it easy to use for you?
-Let us know in the comments.
+Was it easy to use it to repair problems on your Windows computer?
+Did you have any issues turning off Safe Mode?
+Let me know in the comments.